Field report: Editor Janina tests the Body & Mind fasting cure

 Body & Mind Fastenkur

-Seven days without solid food - but with some ups & downs and a lot of learning: Online and social media editor Janina tested our new Body & Mind fasting cure at home and tells how she felt about it.
+Seven days without solid food – but with some ups and downs and a lot of learning: Online and social media editor Janina tested our new Body & Mind fasting program at home and tells us how it went for her.

-As a freelance editor, I have come across the topic of fasting a few times.
-I knew about the many positive effects of not eating solid food and understood what is going on in the body.
-But fasting yourself?
-As a passionate foodie, I didn't dare to do that.
-Worrying about constantly going hungry, envying others for their food or doing something wrong while fasting was too great.
+As a freelance editor, I've encountered the topic of fasting a few times.
+I knew about the many positive effects that abstaining from solid food is said to have, and I understood what happens in the body during this process.
+But trying fasting myself?
+As a passionate foodie, I didn't think I could do it.
+I was too worried about constantly being hungry, envying others for their food, or doing something wrong while fasting.

-well!
-Now I'm sitting here writing an experience report about my 7-day fasting cure.
-Why did I decide to do this?
-On the one hand out of curiosity and because I wanted to prove it to myself.
-On the other hand, because the Body & Mind fasting cure from I·DO was not only developed with a health expert, but is also equipped with all the important information and helpful tools.
-That allayed my concerns and gave me the security of being able to take sufficient care of my body despite not having to.
-That's how the all-in-one package ended up in my shopping cart - and a little later at my house.
+Well!
+Now I'm sitting here writing a review of my 7-day fasting program.
+Why did I decide to do it?
+Firstly, out of curiosity and because I wanted to prove it to myself.
+Secondly, because the Body & Mind fasting program from I DO was not only developed with a health expert, but also comes with all the important information and helpful tools.
+This allayed my concerns and gave me the confidence that I could nourish my body adequately despite the deprivation.
+So the all-in-one package landed in my shopping cart – and shortly thereafter, it arrived at my home.

-After I stowed the juices in my fridge and examined the tools that came with them, I took a first look at the fasting instructions.
-It first describes what fasting actually is and what the benefits of the cure are – from cleansing the gut to cleansing the mind.
-In addition, the accessories and their effect and application are described.
-From now on, the little journal would accompany me for a week and make the cure a lot easier for me.
+After storing the juices in my fridge and examining the included tools, I took a quick look at the fasting guide.
+It begins by describing what fasting actually is and the benefits of the regimen—from intestinal cleansing to spiritual cleansing.
+It also describes the accessories, their effects, and their use.
+The little journal would accompany me for a week from now on and make the regimen a lot easier.

-Things got serious on a Tuesday morning: the relief day was approaching.
-I learned from the fasting instructions that this is important to prepare the body and mind for the cure.
+Things got serious one Tuesday morning: The detox day was approaching.
+From the fasting instructions, I learned that this was important to prepare body and mind for the cure.
 Because the calorie reduction relieves the burden on the intestines in advance.
-For this I should take four of the supplied juices today, as well as drink plenty of water and fasting tea.
-At lunchtime and in the evening there was also a warming vegetable broth.
+To achieve this, I was supposed to consume four of the provided juices today, as well as drink plenty of water and fasting tea.
+I also had a warming vegetable broth for lunch and dinner.

-I spent the day off in the office, which wasn't a problem except for a few stomach rumblings.
-Hunger was evident in the evening, but the broth made it absolutely bearable.
-The following defecation with Epsom salt was less pleasant.
-The solution tastes - as expected - very bitter, but is quickly forgotten with a few large sips and subsequent tea.
-For the next few hours, I settled in with a hot water bottle and let the Epsom salts do their job.
-Important: drink a lot!
+I spent the day off work in the office, which wasn't a problem except for the occasional stomach rumble.
+I was feeling a bit hungry in the evening, but the broth made it completely bearable.
+Less pleasant was the subsequent bowel movement with Epsom salts.
+The solution tasted – as expected – very bitter, but was quickly forgotten after a few big gulps followed by tea.
+For the next few hours, I made myself comfortable with a hot water bottle and let the Epsom salts do their work.
+Important: drink plenty of fluids!

 1st day of fasting

-In the morning my gut was still busy with the Epsom salts and I was feeling a little foggy.
-It is best to spend the first day of fasting at home.
-A glass of celery juice from the handy 3 liter box gave me an energy boost that made me feel better quickly.
-I opted for a round of yoga, which felt very good despite a slight feeling of dizziness - also thanks to the invigorating effect of the essential oils supplied.
-It wasn't until midday that I noticed that I didn't even feel hungry.
-The discharge the night before was already paying off.
-Only in the evening did I feel like eating, which could be remedied with a cup of tea with honey.
-Except for an increased feeling of cold and a slight exhaustion, the first day passed surprisingly easily.
+In the morning, my bowels were still busy with the Epsom salts, and I felt a little foggy.
+The first day of fasting is best spent at home.
+A glass of celery juice from the practical 3-liter box gave me an energy boost, so I quickly felt better.
+I decided to do a round of yoga, which, despite a slight feeling of dizziness, felt very good – also thanks to the invigorating effect of the essential oils included.
+It wasn't until around midday that I noticed I wasn't feeling hungry at all.
+So the bowel movement the night before had already paid off.
+It wasn't until evening that I felt like eating, which I remedied with a cup of tea with honey.
+Apart from a feeling of increased cold and a slight fatigue, the first day passed surprisingly easily.

 2nd day of fasting

-I also started the second day with celery juice , tea and – to my surprise – a pretty good mood.
-I felt fit, did yoga and went to the office motivated.
-Unfortunately, I was happy too soon.
-In the afternoon I got my first low: I had circulatory problems, difficulties concentrating and felt pretty exhausted.
-I listened to the Fasting Journal's advice and decided to get some fresh air.
-In fact, I felt a lot better afterwards.
-After using the scented candle, guasha stone and dry brush in the evening, I fell flat on my bed.
+I started the second day with celery juice , tea, and—to my surprise—a pretty good mood.
+I felt fit, did yoga, and went to the office feeling motivated.
+Unfortunately, I had gotten my hopes up too soon.
+In the afternoon, I hit my first low: I had circulatory problems, trouble concentrating, and felt pretty worn out.
+I followed the advice from my fasting journal and decided to get some fresh air.
+I actually felt a lot better afterwards.
+After using the scented candle, the Guasha stone, and the dry brush in the evening, I collapsed into bed exhausted.

 3rd day of fasting

-I'm really enjoying my new morning routine now: getting up, pulling oil, using a tongue scraper, drinking celery juice, and moving around.
-Yesterday's low was almost forgotten again.
+By now, I was really enjoying my new morning routine: getting up, oil pulling, using a tongue scraper, drinking celery juice, and moving around.
+Yesterday's low was almost forgotten.
 In general, I noticed that I needed less sleep and felt lighter.
-The third day passed without any major problems and I was also able to concentrate better on work.
-I didn't think much about food, only an occasional twinge in my stomach reminded me that I hadn't eaten any solid food for four days.
-To end the day in a relaxed manner, I ran a bath and used the alkaline bath salts, which are supposed to draw out waste products through the skin.
-Super comfortable and perfect before bed!
+The third day passed without any major problems, and I was able to concentrate better at work again.
+I didn't think much about food; only an occasional stomach ache reminded me that I hadn't eaten anything solid for four days.
+To end the day on a relaxing note, I ran a bath and used the alkaline bath salts, which are supposed to draw out toxins through the skin.
+Super pleasant and perfect before bed!

 4th day of fasting

-According to the fasting instructions, my body had arrived at the fasting metabolism by that day at the latest.
-My stomach was flatter, my circulation stabilized again and my mind (by my standards) was quite calm.
-Not even the feeling of hunger could change my good mood.
-With a little broth and plenty of fasting tea, the day was easy to make ends meet.
-In addition, the Redondo Ball was used for the first time today as part of a Pilates unit - a pretty cool tool that I clearly underestimated!
+According to the fasting instructions, my body had reached its fasting metabolism by that day at the latest.
+My stomach was flatter, my circulation was stable again, and my mind (for me) was quite calm.
+Even the onset of hunger couldn't dampen my good mood.
+With some broth and plenty of fasting tea, I got through the day well.
+Today was also the first time I used the Redondo ball during a Pilates session – a pretty cool tool that I had clearly underestimated!

 5th day of fasting

 I spent day five relaxing at home and giving my body time to recover.
-At the same time, I thought about my experiences with the fasting cure – how strong and adaptable our bodies are!
-I felt good, balanced and a bit "recharged".
-A nice feeling that I hope I can take with me into my time after the fasting cure.
+I reflected on my experiences with the fasting cure—how strong and adaptable our bodies are!
+I felt good, balanced, and a bit "recharged."
+A wonderful feeling that I hope to carry with me into my post-fasting period.

-Wow, already the last day of the Body & Mind fasting cure!
-The time went by amazingly fast and I just felt like I had really arrived when it was already coming to an end.
-Even if I was doing well overall, I noticed the lack of energy and therefore started the day slowly.
-I was happy that I was able to drink four juices again - not because I was hungry, but because I was looking forward to the taste and to recharge my batteries.
-To promote my digestion, I paid attention to sufficient exercise and continued to drink a lot of tea.
-With the last sip, my fasting experience was already over.
-I proudly and happily filled out the last few lines of my fasting journal - what a great experience!
+Wow, it's already the last day of the Body & Mind fast!
+The time passed surprisingly quickly, and I was just beginning to feel like I'd arrived when it was already over.
+Even though I was feeling generally well, I noticed my lack of energy and so I took the day slowly.
+I was happy to be able to drink four juices again—not because I was hungry, but because I was looking forward to the taste and to recharge my batteries.
+To aid my digestion, I made sure I got enough exercise and continued to drink plenty of tea.
+With the last sip, my fasting experience was over.
+Proudly and happily, I filled out the last lines of my fasting journal—what a fantastic experience!

-A week ago I didn't believe that I would go through the fasting cure without ifs and buts.
-But thanks to the perfectly coordinated all-in-one package, it wasn't that difficult for me to do without.
-Sure, there were ups and downs, the stomach rumbled from time to time and the mood fluctuated.
-Despite everything, the cure was a great experience that cost me a lot of stamina, but gave me just as much.
+A week ago, I didn't believe I would be able to complete the fasting program without any ifs, ands, or buts.
+But thanks to the perfectly coordinated all-in-one package, the abstinence wasn't all that difficult.
+Sure, there were ups and downs; my stomach rumbled from time to time, and my mood fluctuated.
+Despite everything, the program was a fantastic experience that required a lot of perseverance, but also gave me so much.

-For me, sticking with it was one of the greatest successes of the fasting cure.
-It's been a long time since I've pulled through something so adamantly - even though there have been some temptations.
-So the feeling of pride afterwards is absolutely justified.
-In addition, the fasting cure broke my previous routines and established new ones.
-I've learned a few things both in terms of my eating habits and how I treat my body.
-For example, that hunger is something different than appetite and that you should eat food much more consciously and appreciatively.
+For me, sticking with it was one of the greatest successes of the fasting regime.
+I haven't stuck to something so rigidly in a long time – even despite some temptations.
+So, the feeling of pride afterward is absolutely justified.
+Additionally, the fasting regime allowed me to break my previous routines and establish new ones.
+I've learned a few things both in terms of my eating habits and in how I treat my body.
+For example, that hunger is different from appetite, and that one should consume food much more consciously and with greater appreciation.

-Thanks to the accessories like the Guasha stone and the essential oils, I also did a lot for my mental well-being during the fasting cure.
-In combination with exercise, fresh air and daily meditations, it almost felt like a small retreat.
-A balanced mind is probably the best.
+Thanks to accessories like the Guasha stone and essential oils, I also did a lot for my mental well-being during the fast.
+Combined with exercise, fresh air, and daily meditation, it almost felt like a mini retreat.
+A balanced mind is probably the best way to describe it.

-There were also some physical changes.
-The scale shows five kilos less and my waist circumference has decreased by six centimetres.
-Of course, one must not forget that the body loses water during a fasting cure and that the weight usually increases again after the cure.
-Nevertheless, I not only notice visually that something has changed, I also feel lighter and healthier all around.
-A bit like I reset my body and did a fresh start.
+There have been some physical changes as well.
+The scales show five kilos less, and my waist circumference has decreased by six centimeters.
+Of course, it's important to remember that the body loses mostly water weight during a fast, and the weight usually returns afterward.
+Nevertheless, I not only notice a visual difference, but also feel lighter and healthier overall.
+It's a bit like I've reset my body and started afresh.

 My conclusion on the Body & Mind fasting cure

-I look back on my fasting journey with a proud smile and a good (gut) feeling: The experience was incredibly valuable for me - both physically and mentally.
-My initial concerns quickly dissipated as I felt taken by the hand by the journal and daily emails from I·DO.
-The cure was easy to integrate into everyday work (except for the first few days), which was particularly important to me.
-The big highlight are the many practical tools that round off the package and make the fasting experience a holistic experience.
+I look back on my fasting journey with a proud smile and a good feeling (in my gut): The experience was incredibly valuable for me – both physically and mentally.
+My initial concerns quickly vanished as I felt supported by the journal and the daily emails from I DO.
+The program was easy to integrate into my daily work routine (except for the first few days), which was especially important to me.
+A major highlight are the many practical tools that round out the package and make the fasting experience a holistic one.

-If you want to challenge yourself and feel like a holistic "reset", the Body & Mind fasting cure gives you everything you need for physical and mental cleansing according to the Buchinger method .
-All you need in addition are a few fresh lemons, lots of water and a pinch of stamina.
+If you want to challenge yourself and are in the mood for a holistic "reset," the Body & Mind fasting cure provides everything you need for physical and mental cleansing according to the Buchinger method .
+All you need in addition are a few fresh lemons, plenty of water, and a pinch of perseverance.

 Text: Janina Widhammer-Zintl